“Use your time and use it well, for what matters most to you.”

 Her message to others is simple: Use your time, seize your opportunities.
 Because you really never know.

-“I was 37,” says Teva.
+“I was 37,” she says.
 “I was trying to get pregnant with my wonderful husband, I had a really great job.
 My life was fantastic, it seemed.
 And now I have Stage 4 terminal cancer, out of nowhere.

 “People often ask me: ‘Doesn’t it bother you when people complain, just about the weather?’
 That doesn’t bother me at all.
 What bothers me is when people waste time.
 Especially people who have some gorgeous talent they could be contributing, whether it’s business acumen or scientific inquiry or creativity, art, anything—community organization.
 We have an opportunity to contribute to the sum of human knowledge and experience, and yet we also have Netflix and it’s so easy to slip into not doing with your spare time.